On extremal Sombor index of trees with a given dissociation number $\varphi$: Introduction

 In~\cite{Gut1}, Gutman defined a new topological index under the name Sombor index.
 For a graph G, its Sombor index is defined as Note that, in $SO(G)$, the summation is over all edges of $G$.
 This new index attracted many researchers within a short period of time and some of them were able to show applications of the Sombor index, for example see~\cite{Reti}.
 For articles related to Sombor index the readers can refer to \cite{Ali,Cruz,Das,Das1,Das2,Fili,Gut1,Gut2,Horo,Red,Reti,Sun,Wang,Zhou,Zhou1}.

 In graph theory, studying extremal graphs and indices for a class of graphs with a given parameter is a very interesting problem.
 For example, one may refer to \cite{Boro,Das1,Das2,Sun,Tom,Vas,Zhou,Zhou1}.
-For a fixed independence number, extremal graphs has been studied for indices like Harary index in \cite{Boro}, Sombor index in \cite{Zhou,Zhou1}, first Zagreb index in \cite{Vas} and functions like Extremal vertex-degree function in \cite{Tom}.
+For a fixed independence number, extremal graphs have been studied for indices like the Harary index in \cite{Boro}, the first Zagreb index in \cite{Vas} and functions like the Extremal vertex-degree function in \cite{Tom}.

-In \cite{Zhou}, the authors have studied the extremal Sombor index of trees and unicyclic graphs with given matching number.
+In \cite{Zhou}, the authors have studied the extremal Sombor index of trees and unicyclic graphs with a given matching number.
 In \cite{Zhou1}, the authors have studied the Sombor index of trees and unicyclic graphs with a given maximum degree.
-In~\cite{Sun}, the authors found the maximum and minimum Sombor index of trees with fixed domination number.
-In this article we find the maximum Sombor index of trees of order $\mathbf{n}$ with a given independence number $\alpha$, where $\ceil*{\frac{\mathbf{n}}{2}} \leq \alpha \leq \mathbf{n}-1$ and also provide the unique graph where the maximum Sombor index is attained.
+In~\cite{Sun}, the authors found the maximum and the minimum Sombor index of trees with fixed domination number.
+In~\cite{Das3}, the author found the maximum Sombor index of trees with a given independence number.

+From the definition of the dissociation number, it is clear that the dissociation number is an immediate generalization of the independence number.
+Several interesting results have been published related to dissociation number (for example see~\cite{Das4, Hunag, Orlovich, Tu, Tu1}).
+In this article, we find the maximum Sombor index of trees of order $\mathbf{n}$ with a given dissociation number $\varphi$, where $\ceil*{\frac{2\mathbf{n}}{3}} \leq \alpha \leq \mathbf{n}-1$ and also provide the unique graph where the maximum Sombor index is attained.

 This article is organized as follows: In Section~\ref{sec:notations}, we state the preliminary results, state some basic inequalities and a result related to trees and its maximal independence set that will be used in the later section.
 In Section~\ref{sec:main}, we build up the necessary tools required to prove the main result and lastly in Theorem~\ref{thm:main}, we state and prove the main result of the article.